opalmedapps/opal-app/env/README.md

 ## Additional Environments

-Any number of additional environments can be set up by creating a new folder in the `env` directory, then following the same instructions as above for the `local` environment, simply using a different name.
+Any number of additional environments can be set up by creating a new folder in the `env` directory, then following the same instructions as above for the `local` environment, just using a different name.
 The name of the folder determines the name of the new environment.